-Name Purpose No. of places Who appoints Local Government To consider strategic policy of national Up to 3 Council assembly Association General Assembly significance to local government.
-The Local Government Association (LGA) advises that votes can be allocated amongst the representatives as the local authority sees fit.
+Name Purpose No. of places Who appoints Local Government Association General Assembly To consider strategic policy of national significance to local government.
+Up to 3 Council assembly The Local Government Association (LGA) advises that votes can be allocated amongst the representatives as the local authority sees fit.
 LGA encourages local authorities with three or four representatives to allocate one of the positions to minority group leaders.
-London Councils The committee is London Councils' main decision- 1 Cabinet Leaders' Committee (Section 101 making forum.
-It sets policy and takes decisions on the latest 1 representative and up to 2 deputies Joint developments affecting Representative usually Committee) London local government. the leader of the council, but another cabinet member can be nominated.
+London Councils Leaders' Committee (Section 101 Joint Committee) The committee is London Councils' main decision-making forum.
+It sets policy and takes decisions on the latest developments affecting London local government.
+1 Cabinet 1 representative and up to 2 deputies Representative usually the leader of the council, but another cabinet member can be nominated.
 Cabinet